Sholem Aleichem: Biography

 Sholem Aleichem's first venture into writing was an alphabetic glossary of the epithets used by his stepmother.
 At the age of fifteen, he composed a Jewish version of the novel Robinson Crusoe.
 He adopted the pseudonym Sholem Aleichem, a Yiddish variant of the Hebrew expression shalom aleichem, meaning "peace be with you" and typically used as a greeting.

 In 1876, after graduating from school in Pereiaslav, he began to work as a teacher.
 During 1877-1880 in Sofijka village, Bohuslav region, he spent three years tutoring a wealthy landowner's daughter, Olga (Hodel) Loev (1865–1942).
 From 1880 to 1883 he served as crown rabbi in Lubny.

 On May 12, 1883, he and Olga married, against the wishes of her father, whose estate they inherited a few years later.
 Their first child, a daughter named Ernestina (Tissa), was born in 1884.
 In 1890, Sholem Aleichem lost their entire fortune in stock speculation and fled from his creditors.
 Daughter Lyalya (Lili) was born in 1887.
 As Lyalya Kaufman, she became a Hebrew writer.
 (Lyalya's daughter Bel Kaufman, also a writer, was the author of Up the Down Staircase, which was also made into a successful film.)
 A third daughter, Emma, was born in 1888.
 In 1889, Olga gave birth to a son.
 They named him Elimelech, after Olga's father, but at home they called him Misha.
 Daughter Marusi (who would one day publish "My Father, Sholom Aleichem" under her married name Marie Waife-Goldberg) was born in 1892.
 A final child, a son named Nochum (Numa) after Solomon's father was born in 1901 (under the name Norman Raeben he became a painter and an influential art teacher).

-After witnessing the pogroms that swept through southern Russian Empire in 1905, including Kyiv, Sholem Aleichem left Kyiv (which was fictionalized as Yehupetz) and immigrated to New York City, where he arrived in 1906.
+After witnessing the pogroms that swept through southern Russian Empire in 1905, including Kiev, Sholem Aleichem left Kiev (which was fictionalized as Yehupetz) and emigrated to New York City, where he arrived in 1906.
 His family set up house in Geneva, Switzerland, but when he saw he could not afford to maintain two households, he joined them in Geneva in 1908.
 Despite his great popularity, he was forced to take up an exhausting schedule of lecturing to make ends meet.
 In July 1908, during a reading tour in Russia, Sholem Aleichem collapsed on a train going through Baranowicze.
 He was diagnosed with a relapse of acute hemorrhagic tuberculosis and spent two months convalescing in the town's hospital.
 He later described the incident as "meeting his majesty, the Angel of Death, face to face", and claimed it as the catalyst for writing his autobiography, Funem yarid [From the Fair].
 He thus missed the first Conference for the Yiddish Language, held in 1908 in Czernovitz; his colleague and fellow Yiddish activist Nathan Birnbaum went in his place.